TheOdinProject/curriculum/ruby/introduction/installing_ruby.md

 rbenv install 3.2.2 --verbose
 ```

 This command will take 10-15 minutes to complete.
 The `--verbose` flag will show you what's going on so you can be sure it hasn't gotten stuck.
-While it installs, take this time to watch [this video](https://youtu.be/X2CYWg9-2N0) or to get a glass of water.
+While it installs, take this time to watch [funny jumping goats video](https://youtu.be/X2CYWg9-2N0) or to get a glass of water.

 You may get this error message: